ClosedTheDor/Minecraft-Story-Mode-poof-sound/README.md

 # Minecraft: Story mode Poof sound (Fabric 1.20.1)

-this mod aim to put the Poof sound when the mob dies normally
+This mod aim to play the Minecraft: Story mode poof sound for Fabric 1.20.1 (Hevely inspired by the mod "Poof Sounds" by "V0calgiant12" on curseforge).
+Should work with any mod with a mob

-(work with evry custom mob from any mod)
+thanks for downloading this mod and enjoy it !!!!